naomiag/Visualization-and-Classification/README.md

 # Visualization-and-Clustering-II
-Here my code about Visualization and Clustering with phyton.
+Here my code about Visualization and Classification with phyton.
 The code was containing some advanced query.